Leejung Lee: 2021–present: Breakthrough

 In 2021, she received a casting offer via DM (Direct Message) from the casting director of Street Woman Fighter (2021).
 Without hesitation, she replied "yes" to their proposal.
 The head of her agency, however, advised instead of deciding on impulse, Leejung should have rationally pondered ahead of finalizing her decision.
 In the first meeting, she was told to recruit dancers and create a team.
 Hearing this, Leejung had four dancers in mind: "[...]
 I only gathered the people I wanted.
 Yeojin, who is small but dances with power has a lot in common with me.
 Jihyo's sexy and elegant dance, Isak's cool moves using her tall height and limbs, and B-girl Yell who not only breakdances but overall dances well.
 Each person was different, but it felt like we could work together.
 I thought it had to be us five."
 To her content, all four were interested and soon formed the project crew "YGX" with Leejung as its leader.
 She led her team to the semi-finals and finished the show in fifth place.
 Leejung reprised her role in Street Dance Girls Fighter (2021) as a "dance master" representing YGX.
 With Turns, her team finished the competition in first place.
-She did the choreograph for the song "Soda Pop" in the 2025 film KPop Demon Hunters.
+She did the choreograph for the songs "Soda Pop" and "How It's Done" in the 2025 film KPop Demon Hunters.